carmenluo/payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+Assumptions:
+1. Users are allowed to select one file at a time, but they can choose multiple before upload.